danielccunha/node-video-streaming/README.md

 # node-video-streaming

-Simple RESTful application used to upload and stream videos, developed with Node.js and TypeScript.
-The goal of this project is to understand how streaming platform works, and how to manage videos in the server.
+A simple RESTful application used to stream videos, developed with Node.js and TypeScript.
+The project was created to better understand how video streaming platform works, and how to apply that to Node.

 ## License